Here are four simple ways we make our Huemans feel like they belong:

 Another simple way we show value to our Huemans and their personal lives is through community service.
 We support the causes that they hold close to their hearts.
 As an organization, we offer our employees opportunities to go and serve the community, represent our brand and participate in fundraisers.
 We don't require it, we don't force it—we just engage in what is important to them.

-4. We recognize when our Huemans do good work.
+4. We recognize our Huemans.

 We created what we call a "Core Value System" to regularly and spontaneously recognize teammates for outstanding work or character, while upholding our organization's core values.
-This online system is a way for us to encourage our employees' feedback and recognize successes.
+This online system is a way for us to encourage our employees' feedback and recognize success.
 Teammates are able to praise each other, support each other, and brag on one another when Core Value Commendations are written.
 The employee who is being recognized receives the commendation via email, as does their two next-level managers.

 Last year, a remote employee was one of the winners and our CEO, Dwight Cooper, being the only one who knew the winners prior, called her and flew her in so that she could be present to receive the reward.